vercel/next.js/docs/api-reference/next.config.js/url-imports.md

 # URL imports

-URL Imports is an experimental feature that allows you to import modules directly from external servers (instead of from the local disk).
+URL Imports are an experimental feature that allows you to import modules directly from external servers (instead of from the local disk).

 To opt-in, add the allowed URL prefixes inside `next.config.js`: